wp-plugins/zedity/readme.txt

 1. By clicking on the Z icon the Zedity editor opens up.
 2. To get started, click on the "Add box" menu and then, for example, on "Image" to add an image.
-3. Add other boxes, drag them around, add effects and eventually click on "Save" under the "Page" menu.
+3. Add other boxes, drag them around, add effects and eventually click on either "Save" under the "Page" menu or the Save icon.
+4. In your WordPress Dashboard, check the Zedity Settings for the default page size of your posts, the watermark position, your favorite web fonts, etc.

 == Changelog ==